geovedi/book-notes/2023/sensitive.notes.md

-# Sensitive
+# Sensitive: The Hidden Power of the Highly Sensitive Person in a Loud, Fast, Too-Much World
-Author: Jennifer Granneman, Andrew Jacob
+Author: Jennifer Granneman, Andre Sólo

 ## Introduction
 - Introduction